ddceruti/csp-exercises/README.md

 #### Option B: Download .zip

 Alternatively, you can download the repository as a .zip from <https://github.com/ddceruti/csp-exercises> and extract the files.
+Then, continue from step 3. of Option A.

 ### Install Required Packages

 1. Open the `Anaconda Powershell Prompt`
 2. Navigate to the cloned repository and access the csp folder in explorer: `cd 'c:/path/to/folder/csp-exercises'`
-3. Create a new environment `conda create -n csp python=3.11`
+3. Create a new environment, name it `csp` and install the latest Python version  `conda create -n csp python=3.11`
-4. Activate the environment `conda activate csp`
+4. Activate the environment `conda activate csp` so that all packages and changes are contained within it.
 5. Install all required packages `pip install -r requirements.txt` (can take a while to finalize)
-6. check installed packages with command `conda list` (especially check for 'notebook')
+6. Check installed packages with command `conda list` (especially check for 'notebook')

 ## Getting Started